spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/tutorial.md

 > **Note:**  You need to ensure that the root folder of the Unreal GDK repository is called `UnrealGDK` so its path is: `UnrealGDKThirdPersonShooter\Game\Plugins\UnrealGDK\`.

+The GDK's [default branch (GitHub documentation)](https://help.github.com/en/articles/setting-the-default-branch) is `release`.
+This means that, at any point during the development of your game, you can get the latest release of the GDK by running `git pull` inside the `UnrealGDK` directory.

 ### Build Dependencies

 In this step, you're going to build the Unreal GDK's dependencies.